-[CONFIDENTIAL TEXT DELETED - export sales support]
+[CONFIDENTIAL TEXT DELETED - information about warranties, guarantees and after sales service]]

 7. Other factors

 There may be other factors for which an adjustment is required if the costs affect price comparability - these are identified in the column headed "Other factors".
 For example, other variable or fixed selling expenses, including salesmen's salaries, salesmen's travel expenses, advertising and promotion, samples and entertainment expenses.
 Your consideration of questions asked at Section G, concerning domestic and export costs, would have alerted you to such other factors.